 OTP Bank - the group of partners is determined by regulatory approval - takes into account the risk reduction potential of the concluded netting agreements, when calculating counterparty credit risk exposures for derivative transactions.
-OTP has got a regulatory approval for ISDA Master Agreements under English law in case of counterparties which have headquarters in Hungary, Great Britain, France, Germany, Austria, Switzerland, the Netherlands, Italy, Belgium and

-Denmark, this enables with 60 active counterparties to apply CRR allowed netting rules as a widely admitted application for risk reduction.
+OTP has got a regulatory approval for ISDA Master Agreements under English law in case of counterparties which have headquarters in Hungary, Great Britain, Belgium, Bulgaria, Denmark, Finnland, France, the Netherlands, Croatia, Republic of Ireland, Japan, Canada, China, Poland, Latvia, State of New York, Germany, Norway, Italy, Russia, Austria, Romania, Spain, Switzerland, Sweden, Singapore, Slovenia, Turkey and Ukraine, this enables with 70 active counterparties to apply CRR allowed netting rules as a widely admitted application for risk reduction.
 As a precondition, OTP Bank regularly monitor, whether these netting clause are enforceable or not according to independent legal opinions.
-Netting reduces exposure from counterparty credit (in case of affected countries) by 55%.
+Netting reduces exposure from counterparty credit (in case of affected countries) by 60%.